ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Showers and thunderstorms before 3am, then a chance of showers and thunderstorms between 3am and 4am, then a chance of showers
+         <h3>Overnight</h3>Showers and thunderstorms likely before 3am, then a chance of showers and thunderstorms between 3am and 4am, then a chance
-         and thunderstorms between 4am and 5am, then a slight chance of showers and thunderstorms.
+         of showers and thunderstorms between 4am and 5am, then a slight chance of showers and thunderstorms.
 Mostly cloudy.
+Low around
-Low around 68, with temperatures rising to around 70 overnight.
-Southwest wind around 10 mph, with gusts as high as 20 mph.
-Chance of precipitation is 90%.<br></div>
+         68, with temperatures rising to around 70 overnight.
+Southwest wind around 10 mph, with gusts as high as 18 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">